MartinEesmaa/awesome-heyarnold/README.md

 - [Hey Arnold!
 Quiz](https://apkpure.com/hey-arnold-quiz/com.donabel.heyarnoldquiz) - Challenging trivia quizzes about Hey Arnold! fan-game by Mark Levy in November 24 2023.

+## Modded games/tools for fan based

+- [SHVC-AGING](https://github.com/MartinEesmaa/SHVC-AGING) - Super Nintendo Entertainment System Aging Test software, replaced Mario and Peach with Arnold and Helga.
+It is ready to go after putting characters in and shoutouts too.

+- [mp9-mods](https://github.com/MartinEesmaa/mp9-mods/tree/main/arnoldha/) - Collection of Martin Eesmaa's Mario Party 9 mods, note it is currently experimental for only Arnold character in the game. **Work in progress**

 # Official video games based

 - [Hey Arnold!
 The Movie](https://archive.org/details/heyarnold_gba) (Nintendo Gameboy Advance) - Developed by Altron & released in 2002 by THQ.
 Available on Internet Archive to play the video game.